Last updated on October 28th, 2023

-The Vaillant Boiler F54 fault code, and all Vaillant boiler fault codes, show on the screen on the front of the boiler when there is a problem and your boiler locks out.
+The F54 Vaillant boiler fault code, and other Vaillant boiler fault codes, show on the boiler screen when there is a problem and your boiler locks out.

 What Does F54 Mean on a Vaillant Boiler?

 The Vaillant F54 fault code means insufficient gas supply.

 This means the boiler will not work as the gas valve is not supplied with enough gas to heat the water in the boiler.

 Here’s what the Vaillant Ecotec manual says about F.54 Vaillant fault:

 How to Fix F54 Fault on a Vaillant Boiler

 To fix the F54 fault code on your Vaillant boiler, the first thing I would check is the ECV (emergency control valve) at the gas meter is fully open.